Shibby220/LIRI-Bot/README.md

    * Using the `fs` Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.

-     * It should run `spotify-this-song` for "I Want it That Way," as you can see is written in the file `random.txt`.
+     * This will run `spotify-this-song` for "I Want it That Way," as you can see is written in the file `random.txt`.

     ![do-what-it-says](https://imgur.com/S8INM6Y.png)